Visit Us

 Our Mission

-Thinkery is more than a museum; we’re a 501(c)(3) organization dedicated to inspiring the next generation of creative problem solvers.
+Thinkery is more than a museum; we’re a 501(c)(3) organization dedicated to leading the future of play-based STEAM learning experiences that inspire and equip all children to be confident, creative thinkers.
 Learn more

 Thinkery Gift Certificates